Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions: Hopf-Galois structures and Skew left braces

 A consequence of the brace relation \eqref{eqn_brace_relation} is that $ (B,\cdot) $ and $ (B,\circ) $ share the same identity element, but in general the inverse of an element $ x $ in the group $ (B,\circ) $ (denoted $ \overline{x} $) is not equal to $ x^{-1} $.

-We call the groups $ (B,\cdot) $ the {\em dot group}, and $ (B,\circ) $ the {\em circle group} of the skew left brace $ \B $.
+We call the groups $ (B,\cdot) $ the {\em dot group}, and $ (B,\circ) $ the {\em circle group} of the skew left brace $ \B $ (elsewhere in the literature these are sometimes called the {\em additive group} and {\em multiplicative group} of $ \B $).
 To ease notation, we write $ x \cdot y = xy $ where there is no danger of confusion.
-For brevity, we shall henceforth refer to a skew left brace simply as a {\em brace}, but we note that in the historical development of the subject this term originally applied to skew left braces with abelian additive group.
+For brevity, we shall henceforth refer to a skew left brace simply as a {\em brace}, but we note that in the historical development of the subject this term originally applied to skew left braces with abelian dot group.

 \begin{example} Let $ (B,\cdot) $ be a finite group and let $ x \circ y = x \cdot y $ for all $ x,y \in B $.
 Then $ \B = (B,\cdot,\circ) $ is a brace, called the {\em trivial} brace for $ (B,\cdot) $. \end{example}